What is IBC 2019 and Why You Should Go

 Other Upcoming Conferences

 Finally, what if you want to attend IBC 2019 but can’t make it?
-If that’s the case, you might be able to watch content afterwards.
+If that’s the case, you might be able to watch content afterward.
 IBC will broadcast much of the content for free.
 And of course, IBC records every session.
-You can check out highlights from 2018 on the IBC VOD portal.

 And don’t forget to start planning ahead for IBC 2020!
 It will take place at the same location in Amsterdam, from September 11-15, 2019.